spark-notebook/spark-notebook/README.md

 ##### Make the server accessible from the network

-Edit the `.conf` file in the project root and change the hostname to the hostname from `0.0.0.0` to the name that is reachable from the network.
+Edit the `.conf` file in the project root and change the hostname from `0.0.0.0` to the name that is reachable from the network.

 Use
 ---